dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-architecture.md

 #### License Manager
 Assigns license volumes to other Splunk components (license peers) in a distributed environment.
+License Manger can be co-located on a peer with is already used for a different role like Indexer, Search Head, etc.
 Measures usage:
 - Volume of data being indexed per day.
 - Amount of resource (vCPU) usage across deployment.